Paul sought the expert advice of a lactation consultant to help get his baby to take a bottle.

 - Continue to pat her on the bottom to keep her moving up and down.
 It's very common for babies to let the bottle rest in their mouth for several moments.
 We are relying on the baby's natural sucking reflex.
-The idea is that she isn't thinking about eating, but with the fresh air from the walk, and the bouncing motion, her instinctive sucking reflex will kick in, and she will begin to drink the milk.
+The idea is that she isn't thinking about eating—but with the fresh air from the walk, and the bouncing motion, her instinctive sucking reflex will kick in, and she will begin to bottle feed.

 - Continue walking and patting the baby with the bottle in her mouth until she begins to drink.

-Once a Baby Takes a Bottle, Continue to Give a Bottle Twice a Week
+Once a Baby Takes a Bottle, Continue to Give Them a Bottle Twice a Week

 Once your baby starts taking a bottle, be sure to keep giving it to her at least twice a week.
-Like I stated earlier, our daughter took a bottle at 6 weeks and we thought she wouldn't have any problems in the future, but that wasn't the case.
-At 3 months she wouldn't take the bottle and we had to seek the advice of the expert.
-After following these instructions she once again began to drink from a bottle.
-However, there were numerous afternoons of us trying to give her a bottle and her refusing it - frustrating.
+Like I stated earlier, our daughter took a bottle at six weeks, and we thought she wouldn't have any problems in the future . . . but that wasn't the case.

-A Second Way to Get Your Baby to Take a Bottle: Dream Feeding with a Bottle
+Method 2: Get Your Baby to Take a Bottle With Dream Feeding

-Since my wife had success with getting our daughter to take a bottle by switching from the breast to the bottle while dream feeding, I decided to try a similar technique that worked as well.
+Since my wife had success with getting our daughter to take a bottle by switching from breastfeeding to the bottle while dream feeding, I decided to try a similar technique that worked as well.

-- I placed my daughter on my legs with my feet propped up so she was at a 45 degree angle
+- I placed my daughter on my legs with my feet propped up so she was at a 45° angle.

-- I removed the pacifier from her mouth, and I switched in the bottle in less than half a second.
+- I removed the pacifier from her mouth, and I switched to the bottle in less than half a second.

 - Bingo!
 She was drinking like a champ from the bottle.

-I think the key to having success with a bottle is capitalizing on the sucking reflex and not just giving the baby the bottle.
+I think the key to having success with a bottle is capitalizing on the sucking reflex and not just giving the baby the bottle before they are sucking.
+The quick switch avoids nipple confusion (breast nipple vs. bottle nipple) because they're drinking before they realize the bottle has been switched in place of the breast.
 When we gave her the bottle first, she would just push the bottle nipple out of her mouth.
-By giving her a pacifier or distracting her, she started the sucking reflex.
+By giving her a pacifier or distracting her first, she started the sucking reflex.